sys1own/aero-accelerator/README.md

 # Aero-Accelerator

-**Aero-Accelerator** is a high-performance, graph-based JIT compiler designed to bridge the gap between Python and Rust.
-It transpiles numeric Python functions into native Rust extension modules, giving your code a significant speed boost while maintaining the familiar Python interface.
+**Aero-Accelerator** is a high-performance, graph-based JIT compiler designed to bridge the gap between Python and Rust[cite: 2].
+It transpiles numeric Python functions into native Rust extension modules, giving your code a significant speed boost while maintaining the familiar Python interface[cite: 2].

-The generated artifacts (`.so`, `.dylib`, or `.pyd`) act as drop-in replacements for your original modules, allowing for seamless integration into existing pipelines.
+The generated artifacts (`.so`, `.dylib`, or `.pyd`) act as drop-in replacements for your original modules, allowing for seamless integration into existing pipelines[cite: 2].

 ---

 ## Quick Start

 Getting started is straightforward.
-To compile a numeric function, point the `accelerate` CLI to your Python entry file.
+To compile a numeric function, point the `accelerate` CLI to your Python entry file[cite: 2].

 ```bash
 # Example: Compiling a Fibonacci function